neosyon/SimpTextAlign/README.md

 #### Description of the arguments:

-inFile: it is a file with two tab-separated texts per line.
+*inFile*: it is a file with two tab-separated texts per line.
 The program will output a similarity score for each one of these text pairs.

-outFile: the name of the output file.
+*outFile*: the name of the output file.
 It contains the original tab-separated texts plus their similarity score.

-similarityStrategy: can be CNG, WAVG, or CWASA, where the N in CNG should be changed for the desired n-gram size, e.g. C3G.
+*similarityStrategy*: can be CNG, WAVG, or CWASA, where the N in CNG should be changed for the desired n-gram size, e.g. C3G.

-embeddingsTxtFile: the embeddings using the classical word2vec txt format with a first line with the number of embeddings and embedding length and the next lines containing the embeddings.
+*embeddingsTxtFile*: the embeddings using the classical word2vec txt format with a first line with the number of embeddings and embedding length and the next lines containing the embeddings.
 This file is only required with WAVG and CWASA.